Mass E-Mail and Effective Electronic Communication

 Updated: April 19, 2013

-Electronic communication (including email, websites, listservs, and voice mail) is used extensively at Iowa State University.
-In particular, email is a powerful electronic communication tool when used effectively.
-The university seeks to enable the distribution of email as efficiently as possible.
+Electronic communication (including e-mail, websites, listservs, and voice mail) is used extensively at Iowa State University.
+In particular, e-mail is a powerful communication tool, when used effectively.
+The university seeks to enable the distribution of e-mail as efficiently as possible.

-Because of the high volume of email as well as our dependence on its reliable delivery, it is important that we observe best practices to ensure effective use of email in a manner that is beneficial to all.
+Because of the high volume of e-mail, and our dependence on its reliable delivery, it is important we observe best practices.
+This ensures effective use of e-mail in a manner that is beneficial to all.

-Following guidelines for large-scale or mass email can help email traffic flow smoothly for everyone.
+Following guidelines for large-scale or mass e-mail can help e-mail traffic flow smoothly.

 - Ensure University resources are used effectively.

-To assist with effective communication to the university community, Iowa State University has many existing electronic communications or publications that are published or updated regularly.
-When you want to disseminate an announcement to the university community, you should use one of these methods if it is appropriate to the publication rather than doing your own mass email.
+To assist with effective communication to the university community, Iowa State University has many existing electronic communications or publications.
+These methods are published or updated regularly.
+When you want to make or send an announcement to the university community, use one of these methods, rather than doing your own mass e-mail.

-All faculty and staff receive Inside Update, a weekly email update of university news and announcements that supplements the faculty/staff newspaper.
+All faculty and staff receive Inside Update, a weekly e-mail update of university news and announcements that supplements the faculty/staff newspaper.
 Inside Update is sent on Wednesday evenings for arrival by Thursday morning.
 Departments are encouraged to submit short one-paragraph announcements that are of general interest to faculty and staff.
 To refer readers to additional information, include a Web address.
 Send submissions to email@example.com.

-News and announcements for faculty and staff that are of more specific interest than that included in Inside Update are posted online in Faculty/Staff Announcements.
+News and announcements for faculty and staff that are more specific than those included in Inside Update are posted online in Faculty/Staff Announcements.
 Send submissions to firstname.lastname@example.org.
 News and announcements specific to students are posted online in Student Announcements.
 Send submissions to email@example.com.